r15hil/r15hil.github.io/docs/books/books.md

 ## Books

+📚 Flowers for Algernon: Daniel Keyes

-📚 Can't Hurt Me: David Goggins
+✅ Can't Hurt Me: David Goggins - 5/23 👍

 ✅ This is Going to Hurt: Adam Kay - 4/23 👍